EythorE/FUZIX/Kernel/platform/platform-megadrive/IGNOREME.md

 arguments are put on the stack in 4 byte bounderies.

 # TODO
+- [x] imshow app and a vdp device driver, image convert python script
+- [x] Cursor sprite, also tried using shadow/highlight for cursor but it didnt look good.
 - [] Fix interrupt handling in megadrive.S.
 - [] Interrupt handling in Kernel/cpu-68000/lowlevel-68000.S:784 seems it needs fixing.
 - [x] make filesystem writeable